danielmiessler/fabric/README.md

 echo "Search for recent articles about the future of AI and write me a 500 word essay on the findings" | fabric --agents
 ```

-This feature works with all openai and ollama models but does NOT work with claude.
+This feature works with all OpenAI and Ollama models but does NOT work with Claude.
 You can specify your model with the -m flag

 ## Helper Apps